 What is oTENTik camping in Banff?

-Who can stay in an oTENTik in Banff?
+Who Can Stay in an oTENTik in Banff?

 Canada’s national parks belong to everyone, so it naturally follows that virtually anyone can stay at an oTENTik in Banff.
 One of the primary goals of the Parks Canada oTENTik program was to help make the Canadian national parks accessible to everyone, regardless of experience levels.